We accept Apple Pay Google Pay Quick and secure payment options.

 Topic (first answer): Racial Profiling: A Reality of Modern Policing

-The primary difference between the topic of an argumentative essay and conventional essay topics is the debatable feature.
-Basically, topics of a standard essay are not debatable, for instance, “Reduction in Fossil Fuel Reserves.”
+A primary difference between argumentative essay topics and conventional essay topics is a debatable feature.
+Basically, topics of a standard essay are not debatable, for instance, “Reduction in Fossil Fuel Reserves” (Schulten, 2020).
 In this case, it is a certainty that fossil fuels are a non-renewable resource.
-Therefore, “Reduction in Fossil Fuel Reserves” is not a suitable topic for an argumentative paper because the decrease in the deposits of fossil fuels is not a controversial issue.
-Also, authors employ a summary of the content of a standard essay to generate a topic.
-In turn, the theme of an argumentative essay is not a summary of its content.
-Instead, the author’s main claim is the source of the topic, which implies that ideas in the rebuttal section do not contribute to the formation of a topic despite being a crucial segment of the essay.
+Therefore, “Reduction in Fossil Fuel Reserves” is not a suitable topic for an argumentative paper because a decrease in deposits of fossil fuels is not a controversial issue.
+Further on, authors employ a summary of an entire content of a standard essay to generate a topic (Koons, 2021).
+In turn, a central theme of an argumentative essay is not a summary of its content.
+Instead, an author’s main claim is a primary source of a topic, which implies that ideas in a rebuttal section do not contribute to a formation of a main subject despite being a crucial segment of an essay.

-Authors should adhere to two general principles in the selection of content for argumentative writing.
-Firstly, the distortion of evidence should never occur at any point in the essay.
-Basically, persuasive essays must present evidence holistically to ensure that the audience does not reach an incorrect conclusion.
-In this case, an author arguing that repeat offending has decreased cannot simply identify the percentages from 2000 and 2024 only.
-Instead, writers should demonstrate the trend in repeat offending by pointing out the average percentage of repeat offending cases over shorter periods, for example, three years.
-Secondly, an accurate reporting of the outcome of the research process is a mandatory expectation in argumentative essay writing.
+Authors should adhere to two general principles in an entire selection of content for argumentative essay topics.
+Firstly, a distortion of evidence should never occur at any point in an essay (Rogers, 2024).
+Basically, persuasive essays must present evidence holistically to ensure a target audience does not reach an incorrect conclusion.
+In this case, an author arguing that repeat offending has decreased cannot simply identify key percentages from 2000 to 2024 only.
+Instead, writers should demonstrate a vivid trend in repeat offending by pointing out the average percentage of repeat offending cases over shorter periods, for example, three years.
+Secondly, an accurate reporting of an outcome of a research process is a mandatory expectation in argumentative essay writing (Schulten, 2020).
 In turn, authors should not ignore any strong evidence opposing their central claim.
-Also, an argument for stringent gun regulation is incomplete without addressing the possible violation of the Second Amendment.
+As a result, an argument for stringent gun regulation is incomplete without addressing a possible violation of the Second Amendment.

 Dominant Factors in Argumentative Topic Selection

-Individuals’ approach to an argumentative essay relies heavily on their current knowledge, which accumulates as students advance their studies in a particular field.
-For example, a psychology major’s argument regarding the most preferred exercise among young adults will focus on research that demonstrates an increase in brain chemicals that show ‘happiness’ after the completion of the exercise.
+Individuals’ approaches to argumentative essay topics rely heavily on their current knowledge, which accumulates as students advance their studies in a particular field.
+For example, a psychology major’s argument regarding the most preferred exercise among young adults will focus on research that demonstrates an increase in brain chemicals that show ‘happiness’ after a completion of an exercise (Koons, 2021).
 Conversely, a sociology major’s argument on the same theme may prioritize self-reported feelings of enjoyment and the frequency of participation in an exercise.
-Also, these students’ main claims may be dissimilar, yet correct based on the evidence.
-In turn, the subconscious decision for an individual to research along a specific line of knowledge is a consequence of their academic discipline.
-Similarly, the topics of interest in the two disciplines differ because sociology concentrates on human behavior while psychology centers on brain functioning, although they analyze one theme.
+Furthermore, these students’ main claims may be dissimilar yet correct based on the evidence (Rogers, 2024).
+In turn, a subconscious decision for an individual to research along a specific line of knowledge is a consequence of their academic discipline.
+Similarly, diverse topics of interest in these two disciplines differ because sociology concentrates on human behavior while psychology centers on brain functioning, although they analyze one theme.

-Topic selection occurs in a socio-cultural context, which is unique to each individual because of personal life experiences.
-Basically, the hierarchy of controversial topics may vary depending on an individual’s beliefs and previous experiences.
-For instance, an immigrant student may consider issues surrounding immigration policy to be relevant to their past.
-At the same time, a student with full citizenship identifies with the suppression of the First Amendment, which raises a debate concerning the extent of the freedom of speech.
-Moreover, these two students may be classmates, but their socio-cultural contexts have made them sensitive to different controversial topics.
-Consequently, if students have the choice to select a topic for an argumentative essay, there is a high possibility that they will identify topics from issues of relevance in their unique socio-cultural contexts.
+Topic selection occurs in a sociocultural context, which is unique to each individual because of personal life experiences.
+Basically, an entire hierarchy of controversial topics may vary depending on an individual’s beliefs and previous experiences (Schulten, 2020).
+In principle, an immigrant student may consider issues surrounding immigration policy to be relevant to their past.
+At the same time, a student with full citizenship identifies with a suppression of the First Amendment, which raises a debate concerning an extent of a freedom of speech.
+Moreover, these two students may be classmates, but their sociocultural contexts have made them sensitive to different controversial topics.
+Consequently, if students have a choice to select a topic for an argumentative essay, there is a high possibility that they will identify topics from issues of relevance in their unique sociocultural contexts.

 Critical thinking and logical reasoning skills improve simultaneously with an individual’s move from one education level to the next.
-Basically, the following sample high school and postgraduate students’ arguments to illustrate the effect of education level are:
+Basically, the following examples of high school and postgraduate students’ arguments illustrate an effect of education level:

-High school: Globalisation is beneficial to economies of developing countries through the increment of jobs, purchasing power, and opportunities for specialization.
+High school: Globalisation is beneficial to economies of developing countries through an increment of jobs, purchasing power, and opportunities for specialization.

 Postgraduate: Capital openness in developing countries places them at higher risk of experiencing financial crushes after an influx of foreign direct investment, which reduces globalization’s attractiveness.